Friends of Booragoon and Blue Gum Lakes (FoBBGL)

 The Friends of Booragoon and Blue Gum Lakes are a newly formed group that are dedicated to conserving and protecting the wetlands of Booragoon and Blue Gum Lakes.
 The group aims to maintain the biodiversity values of the Lakes by revegetating and rehabilitating the bushland, raising awareness of the importance of wetlands and monitoring the local fauna.

-The group conducts regular working mornings on the first Saturday morning of every month for wetland restoration and native revegetation, including planting, hand weeding and watering.
+The group conducts regular working mornings for wetland restoration and native revegetation, including planting, hand weeding and watering.
 New members are always welcome to attend meetings and working days.

 About Booragoon and Blue Gum Lakes